-- (iv) Contract Rents.
+- (I) Units must be individually metered for all utility costs to be paid by the tenant. - (II) Gas utilities are verified on the building plans and elsewhere in the Application when applicable. - (III) Trash allowances paid by the tenant are rare and only considered when the building plans allow for individual exterior receptacles. - (IV) Refrigerator and range allowances are not considered part of the tenantpaid utilities unless the tenant is expected to provide their own appliances, and no eligible appliance costs are included in the development cost breakdown. - (iv) Contract Rents.
 The Underwriter reviews submitted rental assistance contracts to determine the Contract Rents currently applicable to the Development.
 Documentation supporting the likelihood of continued rental assistance is also reviewed.
 The underwriting analysis will take into consideration the Applicant's intent to request a Contract Rent increase.
 At the discretion of the Underwriter, the Applicant's proposed rents may be used in the underwriting analysis with the recommendations of the Report conditioned upon receipt of final approval of such increase. - (B) Miscellaneous Income.
 All ancillary fees and miscellaneous secondary income, including but not limited to late fees, storage fees, laundry income, interest on deposits, carport rent, washer and dryer rent, telecommunications fees, and other miscellaneous income, are anticipated to be included in a \$5 to \$20 per unit per month range.
-Exceptions may be made at the discretion of the Underwriter for garage income, pass-through utility payments, pass-through water, sewer and trash payments, cable fees, congregate care/assisted living/elderly facilities, and child care facilities. - (i) Exceptions must be justified by operating history of existing comparable properties within the PMA or SMA. - (ii) The Applicant must show that the tenant will not be required to pay the additional fee or charge as a condition of renting an apartment unit and must show that the tenant has a reasonable alternative. - (iii) The Applicant's operating expense schedule should reflect an offsetting cost associated with income derived from pass-through utility payments, pass-through water, sewer and trash payments, and cable fees. - (iv) Collection rates of exceptional fee items will generally be heavily discounted. - (v) If the total secondary income is over the maximum per unit per month limit, any cost associated with the construction, acquisition, or development of the hard assets needed to produce an additional fee may also need to be reduced from Eligible Basis for Tax Credit Developments as they may, in that case, be considered to be a commercial cost rather than an incidental to the housing cost of the Development. - (C) Vacancy and Collection Loss.
+Exceptions may be made at the discretion of the Underwriter for garage income, pass-through utility payments, passthrough water, sewer and trash payments, cable fees, congregate care/assisted living/elderly facilities, and child care facilities. - (i) Exceptions must be justified by operating history of existing comparable properties within the PMA or SMA. - (ii) The Applicant must show that the tenant will not be required to pay the additional fee or charge as a condition of renting an apartment unit and must show that the tenant has a reasonable alternative. - (iii) The Applicant's operating expense schedule should reflect an offsetting cost associated with income derived from pass-through utility payments, pass-through water, sewer and trash payments, and cable fees. - (iv) Collection rates of exceptional fee items will generally be heavily discounted. - (v) If an additional fee is charged for the use of an amenity, any cost associated with the construction, acquisition, or development of the hard assets needed to produce the additional fee for such amenity must be reduced from Eligible Basis for Tax Credit Developments. - (C) Vacancy and Collection Loss.
 The Underwriter uses a vacancy rate of 7.5% (5% vacancy plus 2.5% for collection loss) unless the Market Analysis reflects a higher or lower established vacancy rate for the area.
 Elderly and 100% project-based rental subsidy Developments and other well documented cases may be underwritten at a combined 5% at the discretion of the Underwriter if the historical performance reflected in the Market Analysis is consistently higher than a 95% occupancy rate. - (D) Effective Gross Income.
 The Underwriter independently calculates EGI.
-If the EGI figure provided by the Applicant is within 5% of the EGI figure calculated by the Underwriter, the Applicant's figure is characterized as reasonable in the Report; however, for purposes of calculating DCR the Underwriter will maintain and use its independent calculation unless the Applicant's proforma meets the requirements of paragraph (3) of this subsection. - (2) Expenses.
-In determining the Year 1 proforma, the Underwriter evaluates the reasonableness of the Applicant's expense estimate by line item comparisons based upon the specifics of each transaction, including the type of Development, the size of the units, and the Applicant's expectations as reflected in their proforma.
-Historical stabilized certified or audited financial statements of the Development or Third Party quotes specific to the Development will reflect the strongest data points to predict future performance.
-The Department's database of properties in the same location or region as the proposed Development also provides heavily relied upon data points; the Department's database summary is available on the TDHCA website.
-Data from the Institute of Real Estate Management's (IREM) most recent Conventional Apartments-Income/Expense Analysis book for the proposed Development's property type and specific location or region may be referenced.
-In some cases local or project-specific data such as Public Housing Authority ("PHA") Utility Allowances and property tax rates are also given significant weight in determining the appropriate line item expense estimate.
-Estimates of utility savings from green building components, including on-site renewable energy, must be documented by experience of third parties not related to the contractor or component vendor.
-Finally, well documented information provided in the Market Analysis, the Application, and other sources may be considered.
+If the EGI figure provided by the Applicant is within 5% of the EGI figure calculated by the Underwriter, the Applicant's figure is characterized as reasonable in the Report; however, for purposes of calculating DCR the Underwriter will maintain and use its independent calculation unless the Applicant's proforma meets the requirements of paragraph (3) of this subsection.